All Episodes

 And then he just launches into every single solitary thing.

-He laid out what he has accomplished as president and how in his first term the guns of war have been shattered, and he was able to forge peace in his first term.
+He laid out what he has accomplished as president and how in his first term, the guns of war have been shattered and he was able to forge peace in his first term.

 And, you know, after four years of weakness, lawlessness, radicalism under Biden and Harris, you know, our nation, you know, it literally delivered our nation into a repeated set of disasters.

-And it goes deeper and it goes further, and he goes, he just went there on every issue.
+He called it all out and it goes deeper and it goes further and he goes, he just went there on every issue.

 There was no sacred cow.

-Talked about the state of our economy, the calamity, as he called it that we inherited from the previous administration.
+Talked about the state of our economy, the calamity, as he called it, that we inherited from the previous administration.

 He talked about inflation.

-Just like we're learning that crime statistics are totally, they're cooking the books all over the place.
+We're learning, by the way, that the jobs numbers under Biden were absolutely manufactured, just like we're learning that crime statistics are totally, they're cooking the books all over the place.

 And he pointed out with four years of Biden, we had less than a trillion dollars in new investment.